 Rich curries, delicious sweets, and enticing grilled meat: the cuisine of Oman is sure to impress any serious gastronome.
 Take a bite out of Duqm the next time you visit and put these must-try dishes on your itinerary.

-At our Park Inn by Radisson Hotel & Residence Duqm, you can feast on traditional favourites like grilled lamb kebabs and mint chicken tikka, or take your pick from a wide variety of European classics.
-If you venture away from the hotel on a day trip around the region, seize the opportunity to savour traditional Omani soups, sweets, and spicy stews.
+At our Park Inn by Radisson Hotel & Residence Duqm, you can feast on traditional favorites like grilled lamb kebabs and mint chicken tikka, or take your pick from a wide variety of European classics.
+If you venture away from the hotel on a day trip around the region, seize the opportunity to savor traditional Omani soups, sweets, and spicy stews.

 Made from tripe (stomach lining) and pluck (lungs), this stew is only for adventurous eaters.
 It’s a festive recipe, and is usually prepared around Eid Al Fitr and Eid Al Adha.
 If you don’t mind the texture, you’ll adore this fragrant dish, which is spiced with garlic, ginger, cloves, cardamom, black pepper, cinnamon and nutmeg.

 Omani halwa is more than just a sweet; it’s a symbol of hospitality and friendship.
-Usually it’s served when you pop round to visit someone at home, but can also be produced in restaurants, souks and cafés.
-A rich, dense sweet, it’s texturally similar to European nougat.
+Usually it’s served when you pop round to visit someone at home, but can also be produced in restaurants, souqs and cafés.
+It is rich, dense and sweet, and it’s textually similar to European nougat.
 Often filled with nuts, cardamom, saffron, rose water, and other aromatic Arabic spices, halwa is the perfect accompaniment to a cup of hot, strong Arabic coffee.